Find out more about low mood and why you might feel this way...

 Some responses are:

-Although Sam’s low mood came about because of a loss, it’s important to remember that there may not always be an event like this that causes you to feel low.
+It’s important to remember that there may not always be an event like this that causes you to feel low.

 We all feel low from time to time and it can be very normal to feel sad if something upsetting has happened.